Cost Estimation: Defining the Scope of a Project

 Requirements Specification - Documenting the Project Scope

-A short description of what is required must be specified:
+A short description of what is required should be specified:

 - Define the objectives of the system and what deliverables are required.